 After all the talk about Hvar Island, let’s talk about what to do in Hvar.
 Below, we’ll show you the best Hvar attractions and the top things to do on Hvar Island, an island home to four main towns.

 The Franciscan Monastery & Museum in Hvar Town is home to beautiful artwork and historical, detailed architecture that rivals any other artwork on Hvar Island.
 Built in the 16th century by a family of stonemasons, the Franciscan Monastery overlooks a gorgeous shady cove and a 300-year-old cypress tree in the garden.
 Walk over and marvel at its unusual shape.

-In the museum, you will find historic coins, charts, and documents.
+You will find historic coins, charts, and documents in the museum.
 The two most famous pieces in the museum are an edition of Ptolemy’s Atlas printed in 1524, and The Last Supper painted by Matteo Ingoli.
 Our Lady of Charity, the attached church, has more works of art, including three polyptychs from 1583 by Francesco da Santacroce.